moj-analytical-services/rpackage_training/README.md

 The mechanism for adding a function script to a package is covered in section 6 above.

 Exercise 11: Is it beneficial to incorporate any functions to your minimal statistical bulletin package?
 Regardless of the answer, a function called plot_crimes.R has been created to produce the plot.
 Add this to your package and amend crimesdata_pub.Rmd so it uses this function.
+Lastly, push to github.

 # 13. Documenting code